 And he came and preached peace to you who were far off and peace to those who were near; for through him we both have access in one Spirit to the Father.

 So then you are no longer strangers and sojourners, but you are fellow citizens with the saints and members of the household of God, built upon the foundation of the apostles and prophets, Christ Jesus himself being the cornerstone, in whom the whole structure is joined together and grows into a holy temple in the Lord; in him you also are built into it for a dwelling place of God in the Spirit.Ephesians 2:17-22 (NIV)

 The second passage uses the image of the Body of Christ.

 There is one body and one Spirit… Rather speaking the truth in love, we are to grow up in every way into him who is the head, into Christ, from whom the whole body, joined and knit together by every joint with which it is supplied, when each part is working properly, makes bodily growth and upbuilds itself in love.Ephesians 4:4, 15-16 (NIV)

 In all these operations of the Holy Spirit, God is working out His holy purposes to extend the koinonia of the Kingdom to include all creation.

 For he has made known to us in all wisdom and insight the mystery of his will, according to his purpose which he set forth in Christ as a plan for the fullness of time, to unite all things in him, things in heaven and things on earth.Ephesians 1:9-10 (NIV)

 Building and extending koinonia thus becomes the basic motive behind Christian missions and evangelistic outreach:

-. …that which we have seen and heard we proclaim also to you, so that you may have fellowship (koinonia) with us; and our fellowship (koinonia) is with the Father and with his Son Jesus Christ.
-And we are writing this that our joy may be complete.
-(I John 1:3)
+That which we have seen and heard we proclaim also to you, so that you may have fellowship (koinonia) with us; and our fellowship (koinonia) is with the Father and with his Son Jesus Christ.
+And we are writing this that our joy may be complete.1 John 1:3 (NIV)